 In a move to squelch hate speech, YouTube announced via a blog post today updated policies prohibiting videos touting white supremacy and neo-Nazism.
 In the past, the video streaming company made it difficult for videos in this vein to be located on the site.
-Now, YouTube is not only prohibiting them, they’re immediately removing any content “alleging that a group is superior in order to justify discrimination, segregation or exclusion based on qualities like age, gender, race, caste, religion, sexual orientation or veteran status.”
+Now, YouTube is not only prohibiting them, they’re immediately banning and removing any content “alleging that a group is superior in order to justify discrimination, segregation or exclusion based on qualities like age, gender, race, caste, religion, sexual orientation or veteran status.”

 Various social media platforms have come under fire when perpetrators of hate crimes shared offensive videos on their sites.
 Two such instances were the mosque shootings in Christchurch, New Zealand, during which the shooter live-streamed his actions on Facebook.

 Google-owned YouTube follows in the footsteps of Facebook, which has banned content promoting white supremacy, white nationalism and white separatism.
 Such moves have been lauded by some, criticized by others, saying the companies are walking a thin line between protecting the public versus the freedom of speech.

 YouTube’s addressed this criticism in today’s post, too.
 “The openness of YouTube’s platform has helped creativity and access to information thrive.
 It’s our responsibility to protect that, and prevent our platform from being used to incite hatred, harassment, discrimination and violence.

 In January, YouTube started culling “borderline content.”
 An example of this, as recently reported by Parentology, was Chicago real estate agent Kerri Rivera’s channel promoting bleach as a cure for autism.

 Also being removed through the ruling are videos making conspiracy claims decrying historic events such as 9/11, the Holocaust and massacre at Sandy Hook Elementary School as never having happened.